ray-project/ray/doc/source/tune.rst

 Checkpointing support
 ---------------------

-To enable checkpoint / resume, the full ``Trainable`` API must be implemented.
-This is required to support resource multiplexing in schedulers such as HyperBand.
+To enable checkpoint / resume, the full ``Trainable`` API must be implemented (though as shown in the examples above, you can get away with just supplying a ``train(config, reporter)`` func if you don't need checkpointing).
+Implementing this interface is required to support resource multiplexing in schedulers such as HyperBand.
 For example, all `RLlib agents <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agent.py>`__ implement the ``Trainable`` API.

 .. autoclass:: ray.tune.trainable.Trainable
     :members: